sogaiu/janet-fiber-and-event-loop-notes/doc/ev_with-deadline.md

 ### Option 1

-Create a fiber to execute `body`, schedule the event loop to cancel the root fiber associated with `body`'s fiber, and start `body`'s fiber by resuming it.
+Create a fiber to execute `body`, schedule the event loop to cancel the task (root fiber) associated with `body`'s fiber, and start `body`'s fiber by resuming it.

-The event loop will try to cancel the root fiber if `body`'s fiber has not completed after at least `sec` seconds.
+The event loop will try to cancel the aforementioned root fiber if `body`'s fiber has not completed after at least `sec` seconds.

 `sec` is a number that can have a fractional part.